DavidMGilbert/btc-hack/README.md

 The private keys are converted into their respective public keys using the `starkbank-ecdsa` Python module.
 Then the public keys are converted into their Bitcoin wallet addresses using the `binascii` and `hashlib` standard libraries.

-The generated address is searched using an online api, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `found.txt` on the user's hard drive.
+The generated address is queried using an online api, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `found.txt` on the user's hard drive.

-This program also utilizes multiprocessing through the `multiprocessing.Process()` function in order to make concurrent calculations.
-Sadly this is limited at present due to api restrictions of 300 queries per minute.

-# Efficiency

-It takes `0.0032457721` seconds for this progam to brute force a __single__ Bitcoin address.

-However, through `multiprocessing.Process()` a concurrent process is created for every CPU your computer has.
-So this program can brute force addresses at a speed of `0.0032457721 ÷ cpu_count()` seconds.

 # API FAQ